ddd-crew/como-prep-canvas/README.md

 - User Story Mapping – Sticky notes and printed screen designs
 - Impact Mapping – Flip charts/whiteboard, sticky notes, and markers
 - Context Mapping in small groups – Round tables, flip charts, and sticky notes
-- Example Mapping in group of 4-5 - Tables with different colors index cards, sharpies.
+- Example Mapping in group of 4-5 - Tables with different colours index cards, sharpies.

 ### 4.6 Room Setup / Tools Needed
 Identify the tools and equipment needed for the workshop and determine who will provide them.
 Consider if the room needs to be prepared in advance (if onsite) and when that's possible.
 Think about the room setup, including seating, walls, flipcharts, and stickies, to ensure the layout accommodates collaborative activities and all necessary materials are available.
 For a virtual setting, consider what tools to use and what preparations are needed, such as setting up break-out rooms or organizer rights.